Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Methodology and data analysis pipeline

 \subsection{Data analysis pipeline}

-: The synchrotron maps considered in this work are at different resolutions as well as at different reference frequencies.
-WMAP \texttt{MEM} and \texttt{MCMC} maps are at 23 GHz.
-Planck and BeyondPlanck maps are given at 408 MHz, the observational frequency of the Haslam map.
-Stockert-Villa observations are taken at 1.4 GHz.
-To make the comparison more practical, we bring all the maps to the same resolution of $N_{\rm side}=128$ and a common frequency of $\nu=408$\,MHz, using the power-law synchrotron spectrum.
-It should be noted that this scaling with a constant spectral index is not going to introduce any morphological differences in the final maps.
-WMAP \texttt{MCMC} maps are given at a lower resolution of $N_{\rm side}=64$, and we carry out the analysis keeping the same resolution.
-Also, all the map values are given in brightness temperature units (${\rm T}_{b}$ K).

-{\it Masking}: To mask the bright sources in the synchrotron sky, mainly from the Galactic region, we have prepared a mask based on the threshold value of the field.
-Mask preparation is as follows.
-We first apply a Galactic cut ($ \mid b\mid< 10^{\circ}$), to avoid contamination from the Galactic plane.
-Then, we identify 25 \% of the high-intensity pixels in the Haslam map, and these regions are masked.
-To this mask, we have further applied the Planck LFI point sources mask to remove extra-galactic point sources.
-We refer to this final mask as \textit{threshold mask}, shown in Figure \ref{fig:mask_bp}.
-This mask retains 70\% of the sky for the analysis.
-We have also repeated our analysis by masking out the filamentary structures in the synchrotron sky.
-For this, we have additionally applied the mask used in~\cite{Vidal2015}, which masks out the large-scale filaments on the threshold mask.
-We refer to this mask as \textit{filament mask}, which has a sky-fraction of 58\%.

-To minimise the error due to the sharp mask boundary, we have apodized the mask with a Gaussian smoothing of $3^\circ$ FWHM.
-Also, we estimate the MFs only on the pixels where the apodized mask has a value greater than 0.9 so as to avoid any residual contamination from the boundary pixels.
+For meaningful comparison between different observed data sets, and also meaningful comparison of observed data with simulations, we first need to ensure that the observed and simulated data are produced at the same resolution, have the same physical units and all processing steps of masking and bandpass filtering must be identically applied.
+The observed data considered in this work are given at different resolutions.
+We downgrade all the maps (and upgrade \wmap~\texttt{MCMC} maps) to the same resolution given by \texttt{Healpix} resolution parameter, $N_{\rm side}=128$ because the \has~data is given at this resolution.
+For consistency, we also convert the maps that are given in units of CMB temperature (${\rm K}_{\rm CMB}$) to the Rayleigh-Jeans unit (${\rm K}_{\rm RJ}$).

+The main data analysis pipeline prior to the calculation of MFs and MTs consists of bandpass filtering to remove large-scale modes, followed by applying a mask.
+These steps are identically applied to all the observed and simulated data.
+Below we describe the bandpass filtering and masking processes.

-{\it Bandpassing}: As done in our previous study~\cite{Rahman:2021azv}, to probe small-scale features of the field, a bandpass filter is applied in the harmonic space to suppress the large-scale fluctuations.
+{\bf Bandpass filtering}: as done in our previous study~\cite{Rahman:2021azv}, to probe small-scale features of the field, a bandpass filter is applied in the harmonic space to suppress the large-scale fluctuations.
 The filter function we use is

-where $\ell_c$ is the parameter that determines the scale beyond which the fluctuations are retained.
-There is an uppercut of $\ell=180$, set by the beam size of the Haslam map.
-For WMAP \texttt{MCMC} maps, the uppercut is chosen as $\ell=120$ due to its lower resolution. $\Delta \ell$ value chosen is $10$.

-{\it Gaussian Simulations}: To quantify the non-Gaussianity and anisotropy of the synchrotron maps, we need to compare them with suitable Gaussian isotropic simulations.
-For this purpose, we use isotropic Gaussian simulations that are generated using the full power spectrum of the respective synchrotron map.
-The full angular power spectrum is obtained using \texttt{NaMaster}\footnote{\url{https://github.com/LSSTDESC/NaMaster}} package, which corrects for leakage due to cut-sky, instrumental beam, and pixelation effects~\cite{NaMaster:2019}.